quinncomendant/restickler/README.md

     GOOGLE_PROJECT_ID               GCP project ID.
     HEALTHCHECKS_URL                Healthchecks.io URL to ping on success or failure (optional).

-The GOOGLE_* variables can be replaced by the cloud-provider of your choice;
+The GOOGLE_* variables can be replaced with variables used by your preferred cloud provider;
 see https://restic.readthedocs.io/en/latest/030_preparing_a_new_repo.html

 LOGS